vinceimbat/vinceimbat/content/Decisive moment per Cartier-Bresson.md

 sr-ease: 250
 ---

-With Henri Cartier-Bresson's "decisive moment" in photography, I am reminded of decisiveness as philosophized by [[thoughts/henry bugbee]].
+With Henri Cartier-Bresson's "decisive moment" in photography, I am reminded of decisiveness as philosophized by [[henry bugbee]].
 We philosophize, contemplate, purify our hearts so that when the right moment comes, we are decisive.

 ## References